blue-ocean-hrnyc31/namaslay/README.md

 ## Future Work
-Created a mesh network of WebRTC channels to host video chats
+Create a mesh network of WebRTC channels to host video chats